-- Hip over-head rotation skills with hand support are not allowed while holding poms in the supporting hand.
+- 1. Hip over-head rotation skills with hand support are not allowed while holding poms in the supporting hand.
 (Exception: Forward rolls and backward rolls are allowed).
-The proper use of hands-free poms for hip over-head skills is allowed.
+The proper use of hands-free poms for hip over head skills is allowed.
 Please reference the Hands-Free Poms section for more details - 2.
-Tumbling skills with hip over-head rotation: - a.
-Airborne skills with hand support may not be airborne in approach but may be airborne in descent if the approach is non-airborne (clarification: a round off is allowed hands touch the ground before the foot leaves the ground). - b.
-Airborne skills with or without hand support that land in a perpendicular inversion may not have backward momentum in the approach. - 3.
-Tumbling skills with hip over-head rotation is limited to 3 connected skills.
-(Example: 3 consecutive headsprings are allowed; 4 are not allowed). - 4.
+Tumbling skills with hip over head rotation: - a.
+Airborne skills with hand support may not be airborne in approach but may be airborne in descent. - i.
+Clarification: a round off is allowed hands touch the ground before the foot leaves the ground. - b.
+Airborne skills with or without hand support that land in a perpendicular inversion may not have backward momentum in the approach. - c.
+Tumbling skills with hip over head rotation is limited to 3 connected skills.
+(Example: 3 consecutive headsprings are allowed; 4 are not allowed). - 3.
 Airborne hip overhead rotation skills without hand support are not allowed.
-(Exception: front aerials, aerial cartwheels or side somis not connected to any other hip over-head rotation skill are allowed.) - a.
-Recommendation: If using non-hands-free poms in front aerials, aerial cartwheels or side somis, dancers should place both poms in non-dominant hand.
-If a dancer bears weight on the performance surface with a hand that is holding a pom during the skill, a penalty will be assessed. - 5.
-Simultaneous tumbling over or under another dancer that includes hip over-head rotation by both dancers is not allowed. - 6.
-Choreographed drops to the knee, thigh, back, front, head, shoulder, or seat onto the performing surface are not allowed unless the dancer first bears weight on the hand(s) or foot/feet. - 7.
+(Exception: aerials and/or side somis not connected to any other hip over head rotation skill are allowed.) - a.
+Recommendation: If using non-hands-free poms in aerial and/or side somi, dancers should place both poms in non-dominant hand.
+If a dancer bears weight on the performance surface with a hand that is holding a pom during the skill, a penalty will be assessed. - 4.
+Simultaneous tumbling over or under another dancer that includes hip over head rotation by both dancers is not allowed. - 5.
+Choreographed drops to the knee, thigh, back, front, head, shoulder, or seat onto the performing surface are not allowed unless the dancer first bears weight on the hand(s) or foot/feet. - 6.
 Landing in a push-up position onto the performance surface is allowed from a standing or kneeling position or from a jump with forward momentum.
-All variations of a Shushanova are not allowed. - 8.
-Airborne skills without hip over-head rotation may not jump from a standing or squatting position backwards onto the neck, head, back, shoulder, and/or hands.
+All variations of a Shushanova are not allowed. - 7.
+Airborne skills without hip over head rotation may not jump from a standing or squatting position backwards onto the neck, head, back, shoulder, and/or hands.
 Any kip up motion must initiate from the back/shoulder area touching the ground.
 (NOTE: This rule refers specifically and only to the "rubber band"/" bronco" kip up skill, as well as any skill jumping backwards into a headstand/handstand stall).